vilisimo/cookme/README.md

 For installation instructions, please refer [here](../../tree/master/docs/installation.md).

+###Progress
+At the moment, project is in front-end stage.
+That is, the website needs CSS/HTML editing.
+Bare minimum of functionality has been achieved, but the look of the website is not acceptable yet.

+   - Basic functionality implementation _(done)_.
+   - Front-end: HTML/CSS __(in process)__.
+   - JavaScript enhancements.
+   - Implementation of optional requirements.
+   - Deployment.

 ###Design documents
 To see the thought process behind the project, refer to the [docs](../../tree/master/docs).
 An attempt was made to follow agile-ish